My Block called

 Still non-existent

 The map below indicated once the street was constructed the initial name of the street was Newport Avenue, an extension of the block west of Halsted Street.
-It appears the street may have been constructed immediately after that map was published.
+It would appear that the street may have been constructed immediately after that map was published.
 The font 'Newport Ave' appears to be typed-in?? on the map apparently just after it was rolled off the presses in 1892.
+And by the way, the checker board tracks represent public trans on rail in the middle of the Evanston Avenue (Broadway) and Halsted Street.

 corner of inner Lake Shore Drive/Stratford Place